First Monograph: Birke Gorm

 We are delighted to announce that the third in our annual series of First Monograph publications is dedicated to the artist Birke Gorm.

-Michelle Millar Fisher, curator of contemporary decorative arts within the contemporary art department at the MFA Boston, will contribute a text that covers several themes within Birke’s work, such as the “dead” material that is given a new life, and the act of appropriating the “feminine” act of sewing as a a symbol of power and emancipation by providing historical context of women in industrial textile towns like Dundee, Scotland, becoming the sole bread-winner of their family in the 19th century.
+Michelle Millar Fisher, curator of contemporary decorative arts within the contemporary art department at the MFA Boston, contributed a text that covers several themes within Birke’s work, such as the “dead” material that is given a new life, and the act of appropriating the “feminine” act of sewing as a symbol of power and emancipation by providing historical context of women in industrial textile towns like Dundee, Scotland, becoming the sole bread-winner of their family in the 19th century.

 The First Monographs are an annual series of publications produced by Phileas that aim to introduce the work of the most promising emerging Austrian and Austrian-based artists to a wider international audience.
 For this publication, Phileas will once again collaborate with the German publishing house DISTANZ and graphic designer Marie Artaker.
 The book will be published in autumn 2024.